CUNY-CL/citylex/README.md

     http://elexicon.wustl.edu/WordStart.asp

 noting that the underlying website is unfortunately rather unreliable.
 Once there, you will be presented with a series of checkboxes.
-Make sure to enable the fields labeled "MorphSp (Morpheme Parse - Letters)" and "NMorph (Number of Morphemes)" under "Morphological Characteristics".
+Enable the fields labeled "MorphSp (Morpheme Parse - Letters)" and "NMorph (Number of Morphemes)" under "Morphological Characteristics".
 Then, below, select the radio button labeled "The complete ELP Lexicon" on the left, and "Email" on the right.
 Then click "Execute Query".
 You will be prompted for an email address: enter one.
 You will then receive a TSV file via email containing these fields.
 Download it and do not modify it further.
 To enable ELP features, use `--enable_elp` and pass the local path of the downloaded TSV file as an argument to `--elp_path`.